 1957: The Florasota Distributing Company begins seeking franchise partners throughout Florida and surrounding states on behalf of Kite.

-1961: The Florida chain, owned by Harold Kite, grows to 16 locations across Florida.
+1961: The Florida chain, owned by Harold Kite and a group of franchisees, grows to 16 locations across Florida.
 Jim "Mick" Gannon, a friend of Harold Kite through the Taylor Freezer business, and his business partner George Clark, paid $5000 for franchise rights and permission to bring Burger Queen to Kentucky.
 Burger Queen of Louisville was born.
 The company would later be called Burger Queen Enterprises.

 1962: Funding is secured and site chosen for Gannon and Clark's first Kentucky location in the Middletown area of Louisville.
 Construction begins on the site in late 1962.